Projective Integral Updates for High-Dimensional Variational Inference: Variational Fixed-Point Optimization

-We can capture arbitrary infinitesimal perturbations in the vicinity of the optimizer by using a differential element, $\eps$, and a vector of perturbations, $\vEta$, to write Gateaux derivatives, $\pQ(\vPa \mid \vPhi = \vPhi^* + \eps \vEta)$.
-Analysis begins by constraining feasible perturbations to only those that retain normalization in \Cref{lem:norm_preserving}. \Cref{thm:projective_integral} follows by applying the variational principle to perturbations about the optimizer.
+Analysis proceeds by considering arbitrary infinitesimal perturbations in the vicinity of the optimizer by using a differential element $\eps$ and a vector of perturbations $\vEta$ to write Gateaux derivatives, $\pQ(\vPa \mid \vPhi = \vPhi^* + \eps \vEta)$.
+Feasible perturbations are constrained to only those that retain normalization in \Cref{lem:norm_preserving}. \Cref{thm:projective_integral} follows by applying the variational principle to perturbations about the optimizer.
 See \Cref{sub:pf_norm_preserving,sub:projective_integral} for proofs.

-Thus, by using an orthogonal basis and capturing the normalization coefficient with $\fBasis_0$, normalization-preserving perturbation directions only require fixing $\vEta_0=0$.